ShawalKhan786/robot-simulator/README.md

 npm run dev
 ```

-This reads from `input.txt` and outputs the final robot position.
+This command reads from `input.txt` and outputs the final robot position.

 ### Running Tests